oldschoolgg/oldschoolbot/docs/src/content/docs/osb/Bosses/the-nightmare.md

 Less than 65 crush attack - 5% speed penalty

-Essentially, any weapon weaker then a Zamorakian hasta will incur this penalty.
+Essentially, any weapon weaker than a Zamorakian hasta will incur this penalty.

 In masses, your damage output will be halved if you have lower than 65 crush attack.